Parkinson’s New Zealand Board

 Murray has worked as a Chartered Accountant in Public Practice for the last 38 years and operates his own accountancy practice.
 He is director of a number of companies and has been the auditor for both Swimming New Zealand and the Grey Power Federation of New Zealand.
 He is a past President of the Aramoho Wanganui Rowing Club and a former Chairperson of the New Zealand Masters Games, Whanganui.
 Murray’s wife was diagnosed with Parkinson’s in 2008.

-After being diagnosed with Parkinson’s eight years ago, Judy says, her life has taken on a complete change.
+After being diagnosed with Parkinson’s in 2007, Judy says, her life took on a complete change.
 She was a self-employed podiatrist with her own practice in addition to working part time at the diabetes centre at Hawke’s Bay District Health Board.
+Judy was a member of the Podiatry Special Interest Group, and part of the New Zealand Society for the Study of Diabetes.
 She is now retired.
-Judy was a member of the Podiatry Special Interest Group, and part of the New Zealand Society for the Study of Diabetes.
-She served on the Board of Trustees for a local primary school for six years, including two as Chairperson.
-Judy is currently on the committee of Parkinson's Hawke's Bay and has taken on the role of Staff Liaison Manager.
-She has been married to Peter for 31 years and they have two children who are attending university, one in Auckland and the other in Wellington.
+Having served on several Board of Trustees for the local primary and intermediate school for nine years, including two as Chairperson, gave Judy an insight on boards and governance.
+Judy is currently an active member in the Hawke's Bay Parkinson’s Action Group.
+Judy recently lost her husband of 35 years, to cancer – which has meant a huge adjustment for her and her two children.

 Andrew has been involved with Parkinson's since his father's diagnosis in 1980.
 He is one of the founding fathers of the organisation that is now Parkinson’s New Zealand.
 He has been actively involved in four divisions during the Society's thirty years - Wellington, Hawke’s Bay, Canterbury and Otago.
 He has also served on the National Board on and off for most of this time, most recently as Chair 2008-2015.
 He was made a Life Member of the Society in 1996.